rapid7/metasploit-framework/Contact.md

 ### Abuse

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project maintainers at msfdev@metasploit.com.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to msfdev@metasploit.com which goes to all the current committers.
 If the incident involves a committer, you may report directly to egypt@metasploit.com or todb@metasploit.com.